-The 8th International Flotation Conference (Flotation '17) is organised by MEI in consultation with Prof. Jim Finch and is sponsored by Axis House, Maelgwyn Mineral Services, FLSmidth, Aminpro, Outotec, Magotteaux, Promet101, Woodgrove Technologies, Kemtec, ZEISS, Solvay, BASF, Cheminova & Senmin.
-Media sponsors are Mining Prospectus & International Mining.
+The 8th International Flotation Conference (Flotation '17) was organised by MEI in consultation with Prof. Jim Finch and was sponsored by Axis House, Maelgwyn Mineral Services, FLSmidth, Aminpro, Outotec, Magotteaux, Promet101, Woodgrove Technologies, Kemtec, ZEISS, Solvay, BASF, Cheminova & Senmin.
+Media sponsors were Mining Prospectus & International Mining.

 November 13-14: Flotation Fundamentals: Physics and Chemistry

 Although now over a hundred years old, the fundamental aspects of flotation are still being intensively researched, and new machines developed.
-This two day symposium will focus on:
+This two day symposium focused on:

 - Fundamental reagent and flotation chemistry

 - Bubbles, froths, bubble-particle interactions